thethinkingman/SwiftAsyncSocket/README.md

 open ./SwiftAsyncSocket.xcodeproj
 ```

-Then open xcodeproj file.
-And use `cmd + b` to build a framework.
+Open the xcodeproj file and use `cmd + b` to build the framework.
 Finally copy it to your work.

 ### 2. CocoaPods
 Install using [CocoaPods](http://cocoapods.org) by adding this line to your Podfile: